sgumirov/opay-ussd/README.md

 # Author

-Shamil Gumirov, 2017-2019.
+(C) Copyright by Shamil Gumirov, 2017-2023.

-Disclaimer: I'm first PM of GlobalUSSD (aka SADS) project (started circa 2005).
+Disclaimer: I had been a teamlead of GlobalUSSD (aka SADS) project in 2005-2010.
 Feel free to reach me if you have questions.

 # License